 If your car title is “free and clear” meaning that it’s paid off and you don’t owe any lender for the vehicle, you can probably get a title loan – with just one other exception.

-The title loan must include your name – either by itself, or as part of a joint title for the vehicle.
-If your legal name is not on the vehicle title, you cannot get a title loan, even if the vehicle is paid off and the title is free and clear.
+The title loan must include your name – either by itself or as part of a joint title for the vehicle.
+If your legal representation is not on the vehicle title, you cannot get a title loan, even if the vehicle is paid off and the title is free and clear.

 Make Sure Your Title Is Paid off and, in Your Name, to Get a Title Loan!